Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

-with the stiffness matrix $L$ corresponding to $\int_\Omega \nabla p \cdot \nabla y \dx $.
+with the stiffness matrix $L$ corresponding to $\int_\Omega \nabla p : \nabla y \dx $.
 In each iteration of the PDAS algorithm, we use MINRES to solve the arising linear saddle point problem, where the 1-1-block consists of the part of $A_3 ^{(k)}$ which corresponds to the current inactive set.
 Hence, in each MINRES iteration of one PDAS iteration these parts of $A_3 ^{(k)}$ have to be applied to a vector.
-Therefore, we assemble the matrix $L$ once, and in the $k-$th VMPT step also the matrices $\Bk,\Bcjk, \Fk , \Fcjk $ are assembled and for $\Bk$ and $ \Bcjk$ sparse LU-decomposition is performed.
+Therefore, we assemble the matrix $L$ once, and in the $k-$th VMPT step also the matrices $\Bk,\Bcjk, \Fk, \Fcjk $ are assembled and for $\Bk$ and $ \Bcjk$ sparse LU-decomposition is performed.
 These are then used in the outer loop and in all inner loops of the $k-$th VMPT step.
-Furthermore, to accelerate the computation, $multiprocessing$ is employed. }\end{remark} \begin{remark}[Nested approach for the VMPT method] {\rm \\ When we do not study the dependence of the iteration numbers on the mesh resolution or the number of layers, we employ a nested approach by successively increasing the number of layers while simultaneously decreasing the mesh width until the given number $M$ of layers is reached and $\delta_H$ is small enough.
+Furthermore, to accelerate the computation, $multiprocessing$ is employed. }\end{remark}

+\begin{remark}[Nested approach for the VMPT method] {\rm \\ When we do not study the dependence of the iteration numbers on the mesh resolution or the number of layers, we employ a nested approach by successively increasing the number of layers while simultaneously decreasing the mesh width until the given number $M$ of layers is reached and $\delta_H$ is small enough.
 We proceed as follows.
-First, the optimization problem is solved for a given minimal number $M_0$ of layers and a given number $\hat K$ determining the mesh size $\delta_H:= \tfrac{H}{M_0 \hat K}$ in direction $e_d$ (we use $M_0=4$, $\hat K=16$ for the scalar case, and $\hat K =8$ for the multiphase case).
-This solution is used as an initial guess for the refined problem, where the number of layers is increased by a fixed factor, e.g., by $2$, and the mesh size is halved, such that it still holds $\hat K \delta_H=\tfrac{H}{M_i}$.
+First, the optimization problem is solved for a given minimal number $M_0$ of layers and a given number $\hat K$ determining the mesh size $\delta_H:= \tfrac{H}{M_0 \hat K}$ in direction $e_d$.
+Here $\hat K$ has to be such large that $\delta_H \leq \varepsilon$ (we use $M_0=4$ and $\hat K=10$).
+This solution $\varphi^{(k)}$ is used as an initial guess for the refined problem, where the number of layers is increased by a fixed factor, e.g., by $2$, and the mesh size is halved, such that it still holds $\hat K \delta_H=\tfrac{H}{M_i}$.
 This process is iterated as long as $M_i\leq M$.
 When the required number $M$ of layers is reached, the mesh size is further halved successively until the interface is resolved appropriately, i.e., until at least $\delta_H\leq \varepsilon /4 $.
-Also, the first PDAS iteration on the next finer grid is initialized with the last PDAS iterate on the current mesh. }\end{remark}
+While the scaling parameter $\rho_k$ is kept for the refined problem, the current displacement fields are not utilized given -amongst other reasons- that the number of displacement fields grow with increasing the number of layers.
+However, the first PDAS iteration for the quadratic subproblem \eqref{eq:ProjProb} of the refined problem is initialized with the last PDAS iterate of the current problem $\hat \varphi^{(k)}$ and its corresponding Lagrange multipliers. } \end{remark}